 Please, think about the layout of your hotel when deciding where to put the router.
 If your reception area is at the front of the building, and all the rooms are out the back, don’t stick the router beside the cash register.

-It’s great to be a good neighbour, but that doesn’t extend to everyone on the street using your Internet.
-I’ve often been in bars and cafes where, after asking for the Wi-fi details, I’ve been given the login for the hotel next door or across the street.
+It’s great to be a good neighbor, but that doesn’t extend to everyone on the street using your internet connection.
+I’ve often been in bars and cafes where, after asking for the Wi-Fi details, I’ve been given the login for the hotel next door.

-Your password isn’t hard to come by — every guest knows it, and it’s probably already on Foursquare — so, in the interests of data security and saving bandwidth for your paying guests, put a note in your calendar to change the Wi-fi password every month or two.
+Your password isn’t hard to come by — every guest knows it, and it’s probably already on Foursquare — so, in the interests of data security and saving bandwidth for your paying guests, put a note in your calendar to change the Wi-Fi password once a month.
 It’s not a big ask.

 QoS and Rate Limiting Are Good Things, If You Use Them Right

-Just like toilet paper and the mini bar, your guests will use the Internet in differing amounts.
-While some are more than happy to check their email once a day and upload the occasional beach photo to Facebook, others view your Wi-fi as an all-you-can-eat buffet.
+Just like toilet paper and the mini bar, your guests will use the internet in differing amounts.
+While some are more than happy to check their email once a day and upload the occasional beach photo to Instagram, others view your Wi-Fi as an all-you-can-stream buffet.

 While downloading the last 800 seasons of some Kardashian-based reality TV show might sound like a great idea (or not), using all that bandwidth is going to slow things down for everyone else.
 Get a few people doing it, and your Internet is going to become unusable for the rest of your guests real fast.

 So, what can you do about it?
 The magic word is rate limiting.
 Basically, it means configuring your wireless router to reduce the amount of data that any one device can send and receive, to leave enough for everyone else.
-Enough to make a Skype call, perhaps, but not enough to suck down the entire Lord of the Rings trilogy in two minutes.
+Enough to make a Skype call, perhaps, but not enough to suck down the latest Star Wars movie in two minutes.

 The exact settings will depend on all kinds of factors but again, dividing the number of beds by the actual speed of your Internet connection wouldn’t be a bad place to start.
 Not all routers include this feature — many crappy ones won’t.
 As mentioned earlier, this would be a great excuse to get a better router.